 These buckets can be useful when it comes to soap-making.
 You can use the bucket as a basin to mix your ingredients in.

-Here is a demonstration of an even more simple, but effective, solution:
+See this video for a demonstration of an even more simple, but effective, solution.

 There’s no doubt that 5-gallon buckets can make the best storage containers.
 You can use them to store just about anything, including food or pet food.

 As I mentioned above, I use these buckets to transport fish.
 You can transport just about anything in them.
 The best part about it is that you can transport these buckets discreetly, too.

 We all think it’s funny when we see the 5-gallon bucket toilets, but they do work.
 Dealing with human waste is going to be an incredible challenge when the time comes.
 Avoid serious bacterial infections by using these toilets to transport and dispose of waste.

 You can build your own portable potty with a 5-gallon bucket and pool noodles, which you can use to make a comfortable seat.
 You can take this “potty” when you go camping or travel.